Multiplicative preprojective algebras are 2-Calabi-Yau: The multiplicative preprojective algebra of the cycle is an NCCR

 Now, for every $z \in Z(A)$, $\ev(z): \Rep(A,V) \to \End(V)$ is scalar-valued on $U$.
 As $U$ is dense, it is a scalar on all of $\Rep(A,V)$.
 Hence $\ev(z) \in k[\Rep(A,V)] \otimes \Id$.
 As $z$ was arbitrary, we obtain the result. \end{proof}

 Back to the situation at hand, for convenience let us orient $\widetilde{A_n}$ clockwise (note that the statement does not depend on orientation).
 We consider the vector space $V = k^{Q_0}$, which has the property $\dim V_v = 1$ for all $v \in Q_0$.
-Consider the representation of $k\overline{Q}$ of dimension (1, \dots, 1) where each clockwise arrow is the identity (i.e. one-by-one matrix $[1]$) and each counterclockwise arrow is zero.
+Consider the representation on $V$ where each clockwise arrow is the identity (i.e., the one-by-one matrix $[1]$) and each counterclockwise arrow is zero.
 This defines a representation of the localization $L_{Q}$ that descends to an irreducible representation of $\Lambda^{1}(Q)$.
 Therefore, having satisfied the hypotheses of Corollary \ref{cor: ev map}, we obtain a canonical map

 \begin{prop} The map $\ev_Z$ is an isomorphism. \end{prop} \begin{proof} To check surjectivity, let $f \in k[\mathcal{M}_{0,1}(Q,\delta)] = k[\Rep_\alpha(\Lambda^1(Q))]^{\GL_\alpha}$.
 We wish to show that $f \in \ev_Z(Z(\Lambda^1(Q)))$.
 Note that $f$ is a polynomial in the matrix coefficient functions of the arrows (these are one by one matrices).
 To be invariant under $\GL_\alpha$, the polynomial must in fact be a polynomial in the functions defined by closed paths in the quiver: each such closed path is canonically a scalar, as it is an endomorphism of a one-dimensional vector space.
 Thus it suffices to assume that there is a single closed path $a \in e_v \Lambda^1(Q) e_v$ such that $\rho(a) = f(\rho) \cdot \Id_{V_v}$ for all $\rho$.
 As the Satake map is an isomorphism (Corollary \ref{c:satake-mpa}), we must have $a = e_v z$ for some $z \in Z(\Lambda^1(Q))$.
 Then, $\rho(a) = \ev_Z(z) \cdot \Id_{V_v}$.
 Hence $f(\rho) = \ev_Z(z)$ for all $\rho \in \Rep_\alpha(\Lambda^1(Q))$.
 This shows that $\ev_Z$ is surjective.